terror/liam.rs/posts/Powerful-`just`-features.md

 Commands, or _recipes_ in `just` lingo, are populated in a file called 'justfile', and are expressed in a make-like syntax.

-I've been using `just` as my de-facto command runner for all of my projects, big or small, and find it extremely useful to have a file in the projects root that contains every command needed to interact with the project.
+I've been using `just` as my command runner for all of my projects, big or small, and find it extremely useful to have a file in the projects root that contains every command needed to interact with the project.